 The answer to this is different for everyone.

-In the end, you will both know your limits and your partners and hopefully choose to respect them equally.
+In the end, you will both know what boundaries the other needs to be healthy and hopefully choose to respect them equally.
 If you decide to go your different ways, you will have learned more about yourself and what you need in a healthy relationship.

 Here are ten signs of a healthy relationship: